-Yes, generally speaking commercial passenger jets are capable of landing perfectly safely when it is raining heavily.
-The aircraft’s jet engines are designed to be able to operate flawlessly whilst ingesting huge amounts of water from rain.
+Yes, generally speaking, commercial passenger jets are capable of both taking-off and landing perfectly safely when it is raining.
+The aircraft’s jet engines are designed to be able to operate perfectly whilst ingesting huge amounts of water from rain.
 However, in some circumstances, the aircraft may not be able to land whilst it is raining very heavily.
 This isn’t because of the rain itself, rather cause and effect of the heavy rain.
 Very heavy rain can be an indicator of other weather phenomenon which pilots are trained to avoid.
 Such circumstances include:

 Low Visibility Caused by Heavy Rain